stephanemora/azure-docs.fr-fr/articles/service-bus-messaging/service-bus-dotnet-how-to-use-topics-subscriptions.md

     1. Ajoutez des messages au lot à l’aide de [ServiceBusMessageBatch.TryAddMessage](/dotnet/api/azure.messaging.servicebus.servicebusmessagebatch.tryaddmessage).
     1. Envoie le lot de messages à la rubrique Service Bus avec la méthode [ServiceBusSender.SendMessagesAsync](/dotnet/api/azure.messaging.servicebus.servicebussender.sendmessagesasync).

+    ```csharp
+    static async Task Main()
+    {
+        // The Service Bus client types are safe to cache and use as a singleton for the lifetime
+        // of the application, which is best practice when messages are being published or read
+        // regularly.
+        //
+        // Create the clients that we'll use for sending and processing messages.
+        client = new ServiceBusClient(connectionString);
+        sender = client.CreateSender(topicName);

+        // create a batch
+        using ServiceBusMessageBatch messageBatch = await sender.CreateMessageBatchAsync();

+        for (int i = 1; i <= numOfMessages; i++)
+        {
+            // try adding a message to the batch
+            if (!messageBatch.TryAddMessage(new ServiceBusMessage($"Message {i}")))
+            {
+                // if it is too large for the batch
+                throw new Exception($"The message {i} is too large to fit in the batch.");
+            }
+        }

+        try
+        {
+            // Use the producer client to send the batch of messages to the Service Bus topic
+            await sender.SendMessagesAsync(messageBatch);
+            Console.WriteLine($"A batch of {numOfMessages} messages has been published to the topic.");
+        }
+        finally
+        {
+            // Calling DisposeAsync on client types is required to ensure that network
+            // resources and other unmanaged objects are properly cleaned up.
+            await sender.DisposeAsync();
+            await client.DisposeAsync();
+        }

+        Console.WriteLine("Press any key to end the application");
+        Console.ReadKey();
+    }
+    ```
+1. Voici à quoi doit ressembler votre fichier Program.cs :

     Pour plus d'informations, consultez les commentaires du code.

     ```csharp
     using System;
     using System.Threading.Tasks;
     using Azure.Messaging.ServiceBus;

     namespace TopicSender
     {
         class Program
         {
             // connection string to your Service Bus namespace
             static string connectionString = "<NAMESPACE CONNECTION STRING>";

             // name of your Service Bus topic
             static string topicName = "<TOPIC NAME>";

             // the client that owns the connection and can be used to create senders and receivers
             static ServiceBusClient client;

             // the sender used to publish messages to the topic
             static ServiceBusSender sender;

             // number of messages to be sent to the topic
             private const int numOfMessages = 3;

             static async Task Main()
             {
                 // The Service Bus client types are safe to cache and use as a singleton for the lifetime
                 // of the application, which is best practice when messages are being published or read
                 // regularly.
                 //
                 // Create the clients that we'll use for sending and processing messages.
                 client = new ServiceBusClient(connectionString);
                 sender = client.CreateSender(topicName);

                 // create a batch
                 using ServiceBusMessageBatch messageBatch = await sender.CreateMessageBatchAsync();

                 for (int i = 1; i <= numOfMessages; i++)
                 {
                     // try adding a message to the batch
                     if (!messageBatch.TryAddMessage(new ServiceBusMessage($"Message {i}")))
                     {
                         // if it is too large for the batch
                         throw new Exception($"The message {i} is too large to fit in the batch.");
                     }
                 }

                 try
                 {
                     // Use the producer client to send the batch of messages to the Service Bus topic
                     await sender.SendMessagesAsync(messageBatch);
                     Console.WriteLine($"A batch of {numOfMessages} messages has been published to the topic.");
                 }
                 finally
                 {
                     // Calling DisposeAsync on client types is required to ensure that network
                     // resources and other unmanaged objects are properly cleaned up.
                     await sender.DisposeAsync();
                     await client.DisposeAsync();
                 }

                 Console.WriteLine("Press any key to end the application");
                 Console.ReadKey();
             }
         }
     }
     ```
 1. Remplacez `<NAMESPACE CONNECTION STRING>` par la chaîne de connexion de votre espace de noms Service Bus, et remplacez `<TOPIC NAME>` par le nom de votre rubrique Service Bus.
 1. Générez le projet et vérifiez qu’il ne présente pas d’erreurs.
 1. Exécutez le programme et attendez le message de confirmation.